- Import

 You can dynamically register additional events/types using snippet_event_register and snippet_event_register_type.

-If an event is invalid, returns -1.
+If an event is invalid, returns -1

-If it's an event that uses an object name as an argument, returns -2 (the named can be retrieved using snippet_event_get_number_object).
+If it's an event that uses an object name as an argument,

 Registers a named event.

-Registers a named event type (for type:arg).
+Registers a named event type (for type:arg

-arg_kind can be:
+can be:

-• 0: just numbers
+: just numbers -

-• 1: object name
+: object name -

-• 2: key code
+: key code

-Loads event definitions (like with events.gml) from a file.
+Loads event definitions (like with events.gml

 File functions: